-Getting mental health care when you need it should be very simple and straightforward, but in the U.S. sometimes it’s not so easy.
-From a numbers standpoint, there are just not enough therapists to handle the increased demand that awareness creates.
-Another issue is financial.
-Even with the Affordable Care Act and better access to health insurance for millions of people, sometimes even the co-pay is too much.
-Even if there is an affordable therapist available, the stigma of seeking mental health care is still strong in the U.S. and may be the final hurdle that many face.
-Even with these challenges there is still a great option for therapy: cheap or free therapy online that is available to everyone with an internet connection.
-There are many different options – here are five cheap or free therapy online options.
+Getting mental health care should be very simple and straightforward, but it’s not always so easy.
+Many don’t have mental health coverage with their insurance.
+Or, if they do, sometimes the co-pay is too much.
+Even if there is an affordable therapist available, the stigma of seeking mental health care is still strong.
+It may be the final hurdle you face.
+With these challenges there is still a great option for therapy: cheap, affordable, or free therapy online that is available to everyone with access to the internet.
+There are many different options – here are cheap or free therapy online options you can try today.

-Blah Therapy is free therapy online with two options: free talking to a stranger, or a $25 pay-as-you-go option to talk with a trained therapist.
+Blah Therapy is free therapy online with two options: free talking to a stranger, or a paid option to talk with a trained therapist.
 Why choose one over the other?

 For people who need to vent and get a sympathetic ear while maintaining anonymity, Blah is a great way to go.
 Clients can go online at any time and either vent in general or sign up for a chat, all for free.
 Wait times may vary for the chat, but there is nearly always someone available.

-If affordable, trained therapy is what you need, Blah Therapy’s reasonable $25 fee may be the way to go.
-Less than many insurance co-pays for therapy and available as often as you need it, this option is also protected by confidentiality laws regarding therapy and can help you get specific help and advice.
+If affordable, trained therapy is what you need, Blah Therapy’s reasonable fee may be the way to go.
+It may be less than many insurance co-pays for therapy and available as often as you need it, this option is also protected by confidentiality laws regarding therapy and can help you get specific help and advice.

 One thing that sets this system apart from other free online therapy is the evidence. iPrevail conducted a clinical trial of their method and found that it removed barriers to care and provided therapy that was comparable in success rates to face-to-face therapy.